Cloud condensation nuclei: Cloud seeding

 Cloud seeding is a process by which small particulates are added to the atmosphere to induce cloud formation and precipitation.
-This can be done using various methods such as the dispersion of salts using aerial or ground-based methods, electric charge emission using drones, or by using laser pulses to augment existing molecules in the atmosphere.
+This has been done by dispersing salts using aerial or ground-based methods.
+Other methods have been researched, like using laser pulses to excite molecules in the atmosphere, and more recently, in 2021, electric charge emission using drones.
 The effectiveness of these methods is not consistent.
 Many studies did not notice a statistically significant difference in precipitation while others have.
-Cloud seeding may also occur from natural processes such as forest fires, which release small particles into the atmosphere that can act as CCNs.
+Cloud seeding may also occur from natural processes such as forest fires, which release small particles into the atmosphere that can act as nuclei.

 Marine cloud brightening

 Marine cloud brightening is a climate engineering technique which involves the injection of small particles into clouds to enhance their reflectivity, or albedo.
 The motive behind this technique is to control the amount of sunlight allowed to reach ocean surfaces in hopes of lowering surface temperatures through radiative forcing.
 Many methods involve the creation of small droplets of seawater to deliver sea salt particles into overlying clouds.

 Complications may arise when reactive chlorine and bromine from sea salt react with existing molecules in the atmosphere.
 They have been shown to reduce ozone in the atmosphere; the same effect reduces hydroxide which correlates to the increased longevity of methane, a greenhouse gas.